Sahamati/aa-sdk-security-guidelines/android-sdk.md

 2. FIU app can start the activity by invoking the “startActivity()” method when the activity is not expected to return any data to the calling app.&#x20;
 3. FIU app can start the activity by invoking the “startActivityForResult()” method when the activity is expected to return any data to the calling app.

-### **2. The SDK should use a custom/virtual keyboard and should not rely on system keyboards to capture sensitive information**
+### **2. The SDK should use a custom/virtual keyboard and should not rely on system keyboards to capture sensitive information such as PIN **

+Note: Optional if the information being entered is not sensitive.
+Example: OTP is temporary.

 The custom keyboard can be a number only or a regular keyboard based on what information needs to be captured.
 This will ensure any keylogging attacks can be successfully thwarted.
 We see similar methods being used in banking apps like SBI YONO and UPI apps like GPay and BHIM to capture login information and **UPI **PIN.

 ### **3. The activities exposed by the SDK should disable capturing of screenshots taken either manually or programmatically.**

+Note: **Required**
 Again this is to protect sensitive information to be captured by any outside process.

 To prevent screen capturing, android provides enough security to block either screenshot or recording for that particular activity by setting the “[FLAG\_SECURE](https://developer.android.com/reference/android/view/WindowManager.LayoutParams#FLAG\_SECURE)” attribute in the activity window.
 The FLAG\_SECURE attribute will also exclude the activity view from google assistant, read more about it [here](https://developer.android.com/training/articles/assistant#excluding\_views)**.**